prashjet/popkinmocks/joss/paper.md

 # Summary

-Integral Field Units (IFUs) are a type of detector which measures both spatial and spectral information.
+Integral Field Units (IFUs) are a type of detector which measure both spatial and spectral information.
 These detectors output 3D data-products known as datacubes: 2D images with a spectrum associated with each image pixel.
 Beyond the very local Universe where individual stars can be resolved, IFU datacubes are our most information-rich datasets of galaxies, and large samples of these have been observed [e.g. @SAMI_Croom2021].

 Galaxies are built from stars, gas, dust and dark matter.
 Stars are an especially useful observational probe as many physical properties can be inferred from their spectra. _Stellar populations_ are intrinsic properties such as a star's age or chemical composition, which affect the strengths of spectral absorption lines. _Stellar kinematics_ are the positions and velocities of stars within the galaxy.
 The component of velocity along the line-of-sight produces Doppler shifting of absorption lines.
 In the past, stellar populations and kinematics of external galaxies have been modelled separately; often thought of as distinct subfields.
 Recent work has demonstrated the power of moving beyond this dichotomy to study galaxy evolution [e.g. @Poci2019]. `popkinmocks` is software to create mock observations of IFU datacubes of galaxy stellar light for the era of combined population-kinematic analyses.